Esukhia/bo-pos/README.md

 * convert model into pybo matcher syntax

 ## To Do - Tagging
-* plug pybo to spacy through the init file
+* plug pybo to spacy with the init file
 * train spacy models
+* ...

+## To Do - Suggestions
+* train a 3-gram model on mgd
+* plug to pybo
+* plug bopho to pybo
 * ...